 It’s been a rough few months for consumers.
 First, millions learned that shopping at their friendly discount store – or upscale department store – may have exposed their financial information to overseas hackers.
 That series of incidents – on top of drumbeat headlines about government spying and invasion of privacy – has percolated fears about […]

 Investigative reporting allows you to dig deeper into complex issues and corruption.
 This guide by John Emshwiller, a veteran Wall Street Journal reporter, will maximize your chances of finding an in-depth story.

 Governments award millions of dollars in contracts and are often some of the largest employers in town.
 Yet journalists sometimes overlook the business stories in the workings of local and state government.
-Come learn how to “follow the money” in investigations of government at all levels at this free Jan.
-23 workshop in Lexington, Ky.
+The Watergate admonition to “follow the money” applies to investigations of government at all levels, down to the economic-development agency and library board.

 IRE’s highly rated Watchdog Workshop, held in New York City at the end of this month, will have a particularly interesting focus for business journalists.
 2014 New York Watchdog Workshop will include an expanded program that will include two extra tracks focused on financial and data journalism.
 WHEN & WHERE Friday, Jan.
 24, 2014 – […]

 Politically active nonprofits take advantage of loopholes in the Internal Revenue Service’s rule book to build complex webs of entities – linked together by money – to win political races and keep the source of the money secret.
 During this free, one-hour webinar from the Reynolds Center and the Center for Responsive Politics, you’ll learn where to find how this money is being spent on the issues important to your beat and how to begin unraveling the web of organizations behind it all.